raj211p/formula_one_CRUD_app/README.md

 # formula_one_CRUD_app
-Allows a user to simulate the management of multiple Formula One teams and manage team info using a PHP/MySQL CRUD application.
+Allows a user to simulate the management of multiple Formula One teams and manage team info using a CRUD application built on the LAMP stack.

 Main database tables:
 teams, races, drivers, cars, & pit crew.